-Have you ever considered how the themes of racial injustice and disempowerment of women might be played out in the birthing room?
-This is especially true for black women, many of whom are experiencing fear-based coercion at the hands of their maternal healthcare providers.
-Today’s show explores the findings of a recent research project and the recommendations that have come out of that research.
+Have you ever considered how the systemic and institutional racism, implicit bias and disempowerment of women might be played out with birth?
+This is especially true for Black women, many of whom are experiencing discrimination, bias, racism and/or poor care while pregnant, birthing or postpartum.
+Today’s show explores these dynamics, the findings of a research project and the recommendations that have come out of that research.

 Julia Chinyere Oparah is a social justice educator, collective leader, activist scholar, and experienced community organizer who has spent over two decades producing critical scholarship in the service of progressive social movements.
 Oparah is Provost and Dean of the Faculty and professor of Ethnic Studies at Mills College, and she was educated at Cambridge University and Warwick University